jmonty94/whereIsMyMoneyGoing/README.md

 ​
 ### Environmental Variables

+To set up your environmental variables please create a .env file in the root and paste the following code into it and fill in your DB username and password in the empty spots for each

 ```
-DB_NAME
-DB_USER
-DB_PASSWORD
+DB_NAME=employees_db
+DB_USER=
+DB_PASSWORD=
 ```

 ### Seed Test Data

-In MySql terminal please input the following commands or copy and paste the schema and then the seeds into MySQL workbench
+To create the database and seed if please sign into MySQL using mysql -u (insert username for MySQL) -p and then input your password at the following prompt.
+Once logged into MySQL in your MySQL terminal please input the following commands or copy and paste the schema and then the seeds into MySQL workbench
 ```
-source ./model/schema.sql
+source ./db/schema.sql
-source ./model/seeds.sql
+source ./db/seeds.sql
 ```

 ## My process